 Shared reading takes place within the Literacy lesson; the teacher models the reading process to the whole class as an expert reader, providing a high level of support.
 Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific reading strategies, oral response and high levels of collaboration.
 The children join in, where appropriate with the reading of the core text.
 The texts selected are high quality texts that reflect the teaching objectives, text type or classroom topic.

-Guided reading takes place in differentiated groups every day as part of Reading Gym in KS1.
+Guided reading takes place in differentiated groups every day in KS1.

 In EYFS Guided Reading is introduced at an appropriate time.

 During guided reading the responsibility for reading shifts to the learner.
-Guided reading takes place with a group of children, of similar ability.
-During a guided reading session the children read and respond to a challenging text with the teacher supporting.
+Guided reading takes place with a group of children, of broadly similar ability.
+During a guided reading session the children read and respond to a challenging text with the teacher supporting, asking questions, modelling how to use different strategies to understand what the text says..

 Children have access to a range of book banded appropriate texts to support their reading at home.